microsoft/fabricrealtimelab/modules/module04.md

 ### 1-4.
 Configure the trigger

 The next step is to add a new trigger.
 In the top navigation bar, click the *New Trigger* button.
-When the new trigger page loads, change the name of the trigger to Price Increase and select the price as the property to monitor, as shown below.
+When the new trigger page loads, change the name of the trigger to *Price Increase* and select the price as the property to monitor, as shown below.

 ![Configure Trigger](../images/module04/eventstream-createtrigger.png)

-If needed, change the time window in the upper right to *Last Hour*.
+Verify (and change if needed) the time window in the upper right is set to *Last Hour*.
 Notice that the *price* chart should retain the summarized view, averaging data in 10 minute intervals.
 In the *Detect* section, configure the type of detection to *Numeric* > *Increases by*.
 Set the type of increase to *Percentage*.
 Start with a value of about 5%, but you will need to modify this depending on the volatility of your data.
 Set this value to *From last measurement* and *Each time*, as shown below:

 ![Configure Trigger](../images/module04/eventstream-trigger.png)

 For the purposes of visualizing the detections, set the value low enough so you have some detections, but not so many that it is overwhelming.
 In the example above, with the value set to 6%, there is 1 detection at 14:45, 3 at 15:05, and 4 at 15:15.
 While we'd probably want to increase this even further, this serves the purpose for demonstrating how Data Activator detects changes.

-Next, configure the Action to send an e-mail.
+Next, configure the *Action* to send an e-mail.
 If you are in a corporate or owned environment, you should be able to use your e-mail address.
 If you are in a sandbox lab environment, sending an e-mail will likely not be possible.
 However, when sending a test e-mail, the message is *always* sent to your (the logged in user) e-mail address, regardless of what is specified in the e-mail field.
 External recipients outside of the organization are not permitted.

 Finally, be sure to add the *price* and *timestamp* to the *Additional information* box.
 When complete, save the trigger by clicking *Save* on the top navigation bar.
 The *Send me a test alert* button should become enabled, you can use this to send a test notification if your environment allows: